1. Home

 • Keep peculiarities of the material in mind.
 The difficulty of machining a part to a particular tolerance is very dependent on the material the part is made from.
 As a result of the material flexing during machining, soft materials make it harder to hold a specific tolerance.

-Read more about general tolerance standards used in Europe for subtractive manufacturing.
+Read more about general tolerance standards used in Asia for subtractive manufacturing.